City Rise

 There is very little industry centred on City Rise, the most notable exception being Speight's Brewery, which is located at the foot of the rise close to the exchange.
-Immediately above this is St. Joseph's Cathedral, the city's Roman Catholic cathedral.
+Immediately above this is Otago Girls' High School and higher is St Joseph's Cathedral (1886) and St Dominics Priory (1878).
 Notable historical industrial connections with the suburb include Choie (Charles) Sew Hoy's importing company and the Kempthorne Prosser chemical manufacturing company, both of which had their main offices on Stafford Street.

 From the 1880s until the 1950s, City Rise was served by Dunedin's cable tramway, with lines running up from the Exchange to the hill suburbs of Mornington and Roslyn via Stuart Street and Rattray Street.
 The tramway was notable for being only the second of its type in the world (after the San Francisco cable car system).